qwe1256/NICUPose_official/README.md

 We use [labelme](https://github.com/wkentaro/labelme) to annotate the keypoints of the infant.
 You could use your prefered annotation tool to annotate the keypoints of the infant.
 The annotation file must be in the format of [COCO](https://cocodataset.org/#format-data) Keypoints dataset.

 You need to create a json (dictionary-like) file for the annotation.
 In the annotation file, you need to have three keys: 'image', 'annotation', 'categories'.
 You can refer to [explore_annotation.ipynb](explore_annotation.ipynb) to see the structure of annotation file.
-Particularly, the structure shoudld look like:
+Particularly, the structure should look like:

 ```
 image{